spatie/laravel-blade-x/README.md

 Because all this happens before any HTML is sent to the browser, client-side frameworks like Vue.js will never see the original HTML you wrote (with the custom tags).

+## Upgrading major versions

+Please see [UPGRADING](UPGRADING.md) for more information on how to upgrade from one major version to the other.

 ## Testing